cptlab/cptlab.github.io/depREADME.txt

 Github authentication is via personal access token, it must be renewed every so often.

-All apps are run from the apps directory, they are linked to via tools.html
+All apps are run from their apps directory and are linked to via tools.html

 Note: I removed the DNS records pointing to Gituhub pages IP's 	185.199.108.153, (109, 110, 110) from the A record and removed the CNAME file from githup pages.
 And removed the _github-challenge-cptlab-org txt file from the DNS.